Remortgage Calculator

 How do I compare remortgage deals?

-When you’re comparing remortgage deals it’s important to factor in any mortgage fees like arrangement fees.
+When you’re comparing remortgage deals it’s important to factor in any mortgage fees like arrangement fees as well as the rate.
 But you don’t need to do this yourself, a fee-free mortgage broker will do this for you.

 How do I find the best remortgage rate?

-If you’re not sure which remortgage deal is likely to be most cost-effective for you based on your individual circumstances, L&C’s expert advisers can run you through the available options to make sure you’re getting the best deal possible.
+If you’re not sure which remortgage deal is likely to be most cost-effective for you based on your individual circumstances, Mortgage Advice Bureau’s expert advisers can run you through the available options to make sure you’re getting the best deal for you.

 When should I remortgage?